lockbook/lockbook/docs/design-ux/lifecycle.md

 # On-mutate

-Let's define a mutation to be anything that causes a unit of work to be generated within core.
+Let's define a mutation to be anything that causes a unit of work to be generated within lb-rs.
 During such an event, clients should (depending on their implementation) refresh their file tree, and perform a local-only-calculate-work.